Associated Trainers Ltd

 Forklift Truck Training

-Associated Trainers provide operator training on all types of forklift truck, from the most common type, the counterbalance right through to some of the rarest container handling trucks used in British ports throughout the UK.
+Associated Trainers provide operator training on all types of forklift truck from the most common type, the B1 counterbalance, right through to some of the rarest container handling trucks.

-Associated Trainers are accredited with ITSSAR (Independent Training Standards Scheme & Register) as a Category 2 Operator Training Organisation.
+Associated Trainers are accredited with both ITSSAR (Independent Training Standards Scheme & Register) and the AITT (The Association of Industrial Truck Trainers), as Category 2 Operator Training Organisations.

 Forklift truck training we can provide for you: